ColinWhitmarsh/commutely/README.md

 ```

 ### Run in Development

+Add your personal Twilio and Google Maps api keys to config files in the server directory.

+...then

 ```sh
 mongod
 ```
-...in a separate terminal shell
+...and then in a separate terminal shell
 ```sh
 npm start
 ```